This content is excerpted from EyeNet’s MIPS 2023: A Primer and Reference; also see the Academy’s MIPS hub page.

 Report the Exceptions

 Get the total number of patient exceptions for a quality measure.
 Some quality measures have exceptions.
 These are often medical- or patient-related.
-For example, there may be a medical reason why you can’t perform an optic nerve evaluation on a POAG patient.
+For example, there may be a medical reason why you can’t perform an optic nerve evaluation on a patient with POAG.
 Such exceptions should be supported by documentation.
 It may be difficult to run a report in your billing system to produce this total, and it may require manual counting.

 Some quality measures do not have exceptions.
-Of the quality measures that can be manually reported via the IRIS Registry, not all of have exceptions.
+Not all quality measures include exceptions.
 For example, there are no exceptions for the manually reported measures developed by the IRIS Registry (IRIS1, IRIS2, etc.).

 Can’t Get These Totals Electronically?